-Tesla Truck Will Be Unveiled This Month– New Teaser Image & Invites Have Been Released!
+Tesla Truck Will Be Unveiled This Month — New Teaser Image And Invites Have Been Released!

 Tesla is getting ready to unveil the “Tesla Truck,” a long-range hauler that’s powered by electricity.
-Electrek reports that invitations to the event have gone out and they include an impressive-looking photo of the vehicle.
+Electrek reports that invitations to the unveiling have gone out and they include an impressive-looking photo of the vehicle.
 Based on the invitations, it seems that Tesla will be revealing a prototype of the truck at the event, but it’s been seen on the road already.

-As Inquisitr previously reported, the “Tesla Semi” as the truck used to be called, was spotted at the Inyokern Airport, located just about two hours from Tesla’s design headquarters in California.
-The electrically powered semi was hoisted on the back of a trailer based on the photo that was posted on the Tesla subreddit.
+As Inquisitr previously reported, the “Tesla Semi,” as the truck used to be called, was spotted at the Inyokern Airport, located just about two hours from Tesla’s design headquarters in California.
+The electrically-powered semi was hoisted on the back of a trailer based on the photo that was posted on the Tesla subreddit.

 At the time, Tesla declined to confirm whether the vehicle in the photo was, in fact, the Tesla truck, although there are rumors that Iyokern Airport is a testing site for Tesla prototypes.
 When asked, a Tesla spokesperson simply replied with the standard company line which is that they do not comment on leaks.

 Judging from the image on the invitation and the photo that was posted on Reddit, the hauler has a futuristic and sleek design.
-As Electrek notes, it’s become common for semis to be aerodynamically designed to reduce drag and fuel usage but Tesla has raised the bar in that regard.
+As Electrek notes, it’s become common for semis to be aerodynamically designed to reduce drag and fuel usage, but Tesla has raised the bar in that regard.

 Os traemos las primeras imágenes del Tesla Semi, el camión eléctrico más esperado!https://t.co/j49jICTN5q #Tesla #TeslaSemi #VE pic.twitter.com/w8kN8gxu2e